 • And though we use the term “books,” and they are separate compositions written at various times, they are part of ONE book, with ONE Author (see lesson on Why the Bible is like a Novel).

-• Our plan for it today, is we will look at how we got it, the history of when it was written and how it was saved.
+• Our plan for it today, is that we will look at how we got it, the history of when it was written, and how it was saved.

 • We’ll also look at why we can trust it with lessons from archeology and history.